CycloneDX/sbom-utility/README.md

 More importantly, the utility enables validation of SBOMs against derivative, "customized" schemas that can be used to enforce further data requirements not captured in the "base" schemas (e.g., industry or company-specific schemas).

-Specifically, the utility is able to parse standardized SBOM output (produced by your favorite tooling) and validate it using a known schema format (e.g., SPDX, CycloneDX) and version (e.g., "2.2", "1.4", etc.) as declared within the SBOM document itself (i.e., "inferred" or "implicit") or against "customized" JSON schemas you can specify on the command line (i.e., "explicit").
+Specifically, the utility is able to parse standardized SBOMs (produced by your favorite tooling) and validate it using a published schema formats (e.g., SPDX, CycloneDX) and version (e.g., "2.2", "1.4", etc.) as declared within the SBOM document itself (i.e., "inferred" or "implicit"; use the [schema](#schema) command for supported schemas).

+In addition, the [validate](#validate) command can also use "customized" variants of the standard JSON schemas using the `--variant` command which can be added to the configuration file.
+The command also supports validation against "explicit" schemas that can be specified using the `--force` flag.
 Customized JSON schemas can also be permanently configured as named schema "variants" within the utility's configuration file.

 In the future, we envision additional kinds of SBOMs (e.g., Function-as-a-Service (Serverless), Machine Learning (ML), etc.) with each again having different sets of data requirements and levels of maturity which will increase the need for domain-specific validation.
+Specifically, this utility intends to support the work of the [OWASP Software Component Verification Standard (SCVS)](https://owasp.org/www-project-software-component-verification-standard/) which is defining a BOM Maturity Model (BMM).

 #### Functional priorities

-The utility additionally supports commands that help provide insight into contents of the SBOM.
-These commands have been developed to support verification for some of the primary SBOM use cases (see https://cyclonedx.org/use-cases/).
+The utility additionally supports commands that help provide insight into contents of the SBOM (e.g., [license](#license), [resource](#resource) and [query](#query) commands).
+These commands have been developed to support verification of contents to address some of the primary SBOM use cases as identified by the CycloneDX community (see https://cyclonedx.org/use-cases/).
 Functional development has been prioritized to support those use cases that are designed toward legal, security and compliance analysis which are foundational to any SBOM.

 Initially, such functionality is reflected in the `license`, `resource` and `query` commands which to be able to extract or produce formatted reports from inherent knowledge of the CycloneDX format.